XXX (video game): Gameplay

 By default, xXx is armed with a handgun that fires an unlimited amount of chrome darts.
 More powerful ammo and weapons can be found within levels, and weapons in xXx's possession can be cycled through with the Select button.
 Aside from the ammo in xXx's gun, up to three extra clips can be held at a time.
 The amount of remaining ammo and clips for xXx's current weapon are indicated at the top-left corner of the screen.
-Apart from firearms, xXx can also toss frag grenades, which can be collected in packs of five. xXx's health is indicated on the top-left corner of the screen, and the player is granted a single life; if the player runs out of health, the game ends, and the player is given the option to retry the current level from the beginning.
+Apart from firearms, xXx can also toss grenades, which can be collected in packs of five. xXx's health is indicated on the top-left corner of the screen, and the player is granted a single life; if the player runs out of health, the game ends, and the player is given the option to retry the current level from the beginning.
 The player can replenish health by collecting first aid kits throughout the level.

 Some levels involve xXx riding a motorcycle and engaging in hand-to-hand combat with enemy riders.
 The motorcycle has a limited amount of fuel, which can be replenished by collecting fuel canisters scattered along the road, and can take only a certain amount of damage before it is destroyed.
 A bar indicating the player's remaining distance to the end of the level is placed at the bottom-right corner of the screen.